strwise/documentation/docs/service-providers/scalelite.md

 ---
-title: Scalelite
+title: Scalelite Service Provider
 description: Scalelite is a service provider that provides a scalable and reliable BigBlueButton infrastructure.
-sidebar_position: 0
+sidebar_position: 2
-sidebar_label: Overview
+sidebar_label: Scalelite
 ---
-# Overview